No. 1 Alabama tops preseason AP Top 25; Ohio St, ‘Dawgs next

 The Crimson Tide started last season No. 1 and finished ranked No. 2 after losing the national championship game to the Southeastern Conference rival Bulldogs.

-Young was in his first season as a starter last year, playing behind an inexperienced offensive line.
+Young was in his first season as a starter, playing behind an inexperienced offensive line.
 He was unfazed, throwing for 4,872 yards and 47 touchdowns.

 Anderson was a force on the other side ball as Alabama broke in a back seven with mostly new starters.
 The sophomore led the nation in tackles for loss with 33 1/2, 11 1/2 more than No. 2 on the list.